CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 <img src="/Images/CISSP.jpeg">
 <br>
 <p>
+CISSP, or
-To help us understand fundamental concepts regarding CISSP, CISSP, or Certified Information Systems Security Professional, is a globally recognized certification for cybersecurity professionals, administered by (ISC)².
+Certified Information Systems Security Professional, is a globally recognized certification for cybersecurity professionals, administered by nformation System Security Certification Consortium, commonly known as (ISC)².
-It signifies expertise in managing and implementing effective security programs.
+It signifies expertise in managing and implementing effective security frameworks for organizations.
-The certification is built around eight core security domains that collectively provide a comprehensive framework for securing systems, data, and operations.
+Although it is a certification, and the certification is built around eight core security domains that collectively provide a comprehensive framework for securing systems, data, and operations.
 These domains form the foundation of the CISSP framework, ensuring professionals are equipped to address modern cybersecurity challenges with both technical and managerial skills.